barbmariana/mensagemOculta/README.md

 # Mensagem Oculta - Secret Message 💻
 Encoder calculator - Caesar's cipher and Base64.
-This was the second individual project for Resilia Full Stack Webdeveloper bootcamp.
+This was the second individual project for Resilia Full Stack web developer bootcamp.

 ## Project Goal 📍